GIO: Gradient Information Optimization for Training Dataset Selection: : Method

 \paragraph{\ourmethodabbrev\ is negative-consistent.} We define negative consistency as follows: if $G$ is very far from $X$, i.e. $d(p_X(\mathbf{x}),p_G(\mathbf{x})) \gg 0$, a good data selection method should not choose any of $G$.
 Most data selection methods that rely on choosing a desired data size as a stopping criteria \citep[e.g.][similarity search]{yao22c, importance_resampling} are not negative consistent; they will select data regardless of how close or far the data may be from $X$.
 We show \ourmethodabbrev\ is negative-consistent with the following setup: let $X$ be the same as above, but this time let $G$ be 100 points centered far away at $(300, 400)$.
 We run \ourmethodabbrev\ on this setup; \ourmethodabbrev\ terminates without adding any points from $G$, showing it is negative-consistent.

 \paragraph{Quantization in \ourmethodabbrev\ is consistent with the original space.} Quantizing the space with K-means should not change the distribution of data.
-We show the quantized space is consistent with the original space with the following setup: let $X$ be 400 points from a 2D normal distribution centered at $(3,4)$.
-We quantize $X$ using K-means with K=50, and compute the KL divergence $\hat D_{\textit{KL}}(X \parallel X_{\textit{quant}})$, which should be close to $0$ if the distributions are close.
+We show this with the following setup: let $X$ be 400 points from a normal distribution centered at $(3,4)$.
+We quantize $X$ using K-means with K=50, and compute the KL divergence $\hat D_{\textit{KL}}(X \parallel X_{\textit{quant}})$, which should be near $0$ if the distributions are close.
 The KL divergence is $0.44$, showing the quantization in \ourmethodabbrev\ is consistent with the original space.

 \paragraph{The derivative trick is 80\% faster.} We benchmark the wall-clock time between the naive hill-climb method and \ourmethodabbrev\ with the derivative trick, with 100 points in $X$ and 2000 points in $G$ spread uniformly, and run the algorithm for 100 iterations.
 The regular hill-climb method takes 1369s, whereas the derivative trick takes 257s, representing an 80\% speedup.